Gleejr/Azure-network-protocols/README.md

 <p>
-23. Return to VM1, open Windows Powershell, and type "ping" followed by the private IP address of VM2.
+24. Return to VM1, open Windows Powershell or Command Prompt, and type "ping" followed by the private IP address of VM2.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/89440f12-0fd0-4d43-aa49-e75ebfd09349)

 <p>
- 24. Type in ping and the private IP address (10.0.0.5) of VM2 and press enter.
+ 25. Type in ping and the private IP address (10.0.0.5) of VM2 and press enter.
 You should now see the traffic that occurred between VM1 and VM2 on Wireshark.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/a19fd72e-90de-4bb3-a32f-c63b5e1f7c09)